coffeeologist/Interactive-Planner-in-Java/README.md

 ## License

-This project is licensed under the GNU License
+This project is licensed under the GNU License.

 ## Acknowledgments
 The AP Computer Science curriculum and my teacher at the time, Mr.Lasser.